 Thinking introversion affects introverts differently.
 People with high thinking introversion are not awkwardly afraid of social events and gatherings that are commonly associated with introversion.
 They, however, display introspection, thoughtfulness and are very self-reflective in an inspired and visionary way.

-Restrained introverts are reserved and seem to be a bit low key, measured and deliberate in how they approach situations and do things.
+Restrained introvert leders are reserved and seem to be a bit low key, measured and deliberate in how they approach situations and do things.
 They take a while to speak or act, preferring to think of the consequences of their actions or speech.

 Understanding the type of introvert that you are is important in deciding what type of leader one can be.
-It is important as an introvert in leadership especially to always remember that you deserve to be leading that technical team and your competencies will always come first.
-Leadership has great responsibility but getting a handle on it and the purpose you derive from it should be what drives you.
+It is important as an introvert in leadership, especially to always remember that you deserve to be leading that technical team and your competencies will always come first.
+Leadership has a great responsibility, but getting a handle on it and the purpose you derive from it should be what drives you.

-Introverts can choose to work and partition work into smaller groups they can feel comfortable in. this is especially useful to social introverts.
+Introverts can choose to work and partition work into smaller groups they can feel comfortable in.
+This is especially useful for social introverts.
 The smaller groups to work within projects will in turn spur camaraderie and ensure that the leader and the team slowly become comfortable with each other to the point where the socially awkward introvert will be free to express themselves to their team.

-This ensures that crowds are avoided and the introvert thus uses their personality to connect with each individual on a personal basis.
-Rotating these groups and their tasks at the completion of their tasks while making sure to shuffle the teams afresh with the leader taking two or three persons they might have formed a relationship with a new group to help acclimatize.
+This ensures the Smaller groups to work within the projects crowds are avoided and the introvert leaders thus uses their personality to connect with each individual on a personal basis.
+Rotating these groups and their tasks after their tasks while making sure to shuffle the teams afresh with the leader taking two or three persons they might have formed a relationship with a new group to help acclimatize.

-This ensures that the leader is always with a number of people that they are comfortable around and thus can focus on the actual leadership and the task at hand.
-It is important to point out that this using this approach assumes that the technical project is not too big.
+This ensures that the introverted leaders are always with several people that they are comfortable around and thus can focus on the actual leadership and the task at hand.
+It is important to point out that using this approach assumes that the technical project is not too big.
 However, if it is too big it can still be a viable way of ensuring that the leader leaves their imprint with the team.
-Using this same approach but narrowing it down to a group that will have an impact on the rest of the members is important.
+Using this same approach, but narrowing it down to a group that will have an impact on the rest of the members is important.

 This is very important as an introvert as it helps relieve the obvious pressure you must have as a leader.
 Choosing the correct people in the correct roles according to their fit in the team is a massive and potentially critical choice.
 A team that is empowered to do the best they can do so and will need minimum guidance from the introvert leader as long as they are competent and were the right fit for the team.